melissamcewen/uniquepetz/src/activity-shows.md

 Of course everyone has their preferences.
 Like some judges might think the leap in the "Good" Batgirl picture is the paragon of good hoop jumping.
 And with Batgirl just the way her face looks can be a challenge since sometimes she looks horrified when she's happy.
 Haha.

-### Presentation
-I'm unsure about whether I will keep judging on this.
-This is basically the composition and quality of the picture itself.
-Is it balanced?
-Does it show off the pet's good qualities?
-With trick shows this can be a matter of choosing the right trick where the pet looks their best.